Here's just a small sample of the projects underway with St. Clair Superior Development Corp.

 Though many of our inner city youth express disengagement and helplessness in being able to change the conditions of their neighborhoods, they also have an elevated vision for their community.
 The arts allow for meaningful expression despite race, gender, or socio-economic status, and our teen center is preparing our fourth teen mural in five years.
 This project is a community initiative with the staying power to make widespread cultural change through the artistic expression of youth voice.

 We are excited to be working with local business owner (Red Lion Tattoo) and lead artist Naijal "DAYZ" Hawkins, a true fan of art and a Scholastic Art award winner many times over.
 His passion for art and working with the kids exemplifies all the good things that are happening in our neighborhood.

-This work is supported by Cleveland Foundation's MyCom program and the generous support of individual donors, Best Buy Foundation, Minority Arts and Education Fund, and Kresge Foundation.
+This work is supported by Cleveland Foundation's MyCom program and the generous support of individual donors, Best Buy Foundation, Minority Arts and Education Fund, Kresge Foundation and the Ohio Arts Council.
 We are seeking more individual donations to continue this program.